 Once you update to iOS 12.3, your affected security key will no longer work.
 You will not be able to use your affected key to sign into your Google Account, or any other account protected by the key, and you will need to order a replacement key.
 If you are already signed into your Google Account on your iOS device, do not sign out because you won’t be able to sign in again until you get a new key.
 If you are locked out of your Google Account on your iOS device before your replacement key arrives, see these instructions for getting back into your account.
 Note that you can continue to sign into your Google Account on non-iOS devices.

 We recommend using your affected security key in a private place where a potential attacker is not within close physical proximity (approximately 30 feet).
 After you’ve used your affected security key to sign into your Google Account, immediately unpair it.
 Android devices updated with the upcoming June 2019 Security Patch Level (SPL) and beyond will automatically unpair affected Bluetooth devices, so you won’t need to unpair manually.
 You can also continue to use your USB or NFC security keys, which are supported on Android and not affected by this issue.

-Starting on January 6, 2020, we are changing the key replacement process at google.com/replacemykey.
-After January 6, 2020 and until June 1, 2020, if you have purchased a Bluetooth Titan Security Key ("T1" or "T2") from the Google Store, you can contact the Google Store directly for a replacement device at no additional cost.
+Starting on July 16, 2020, we are changing the key replacement process.
+After July 16, 2020, if you have purchased a Bluetooth Titan Security Key ("T1" or "T2") from the Google Store, you can contact the Google Store directly for a replacement device.